micmarsh/LanguageExt.Http/README.md

 # LanguageExt HTTP

+### WIP I'm currently in the process of cleaning this up for a non-alpha release, some of this documentation may not be accurate

 A functional wrapper around HttpClient intended to integrate into LanguageExt V5 based workflows.

 Provides the expected methods (`get`, `post`, `delete`, etc.) returning `Http<HttpResponseMessage>`, an "Http Monad"